Naïve physics

 Naïve physics or folk physics is the untrained human perception of basic physical phenomena.
 In the field of artificial intelligence the study of naïve physics is a part of the effort to formalize the common knowledge of human beings.

 Many ideas of folk physics are simplifications, misunderstandings, or misperceptions of well-understood phenomena, incapable of giving useful predictions of detailed experiments, or simply are contradicted by more thorough observations.
 They may sometimes be true, be true in certain limited cases, be true as a good first approximation to a more complex effect, or predict the same effect but misunderstand the underlying mechanism.

-Naïve physics can also be defined as an intuitive understanding all humans have about objects in the physical world.
+Naïve physics is characterized by a mostly intuitive understanding humans have about objects in the physical world.
 Certain notions of the physical world may be innate.

 Examples

 Some examples of naïve physics include commonly understood, intuitive, or everyday-observed rules of nature: